-If you are interested in participating in the Taskforce, we (the executive committee) will provide you with a term of reference containing the details of your involvement, a data analysis plan and ongoing statistical support.
+If you are interested in participating in the Taskforce, we (the project team) will provide you with a terms of reference document containing the details of your involvement, a data analysis plan (approved by the GBD and registered on Open Science Framework) and ongoing statistical support.
 You will follow the plan and publish a peer reviewed paper containing your findings.
 We will then apply your published data, and that of other Taskforce members who will concurrently do the same activity, to conduct meta-analyses – the results of which will be sent to the GBD.
 At no point during this process do we require identifiable data.

 However, if you agree to make your data available to the GLAD Taskforce, all data transfer agreements and policies will be held and approved by your own institution, and members of the Taskforce will abide by all relevant policies.